jiyorude/mealStation/README.md

 Both the Index and MealStation files were placed in the main `source` folder in order for the user to easily find them at all times as both of these files are the most important JavaScript files found in the project.
 Both files serve as the core foundation of mealStation and therefore, fast recognizability was of most importance.

-**assets** -- _(and fonts, image, readme, video)_
+**assets**
 Main folder to where all of the App's assets are stored in order to keep the project repository clean and accessible.
 All of the different assets have been stored in respective folders in order to avoid confusion and to allow the user to find the required asset in a swift manners.
 Assets related to the readme, such as the logo displayed on top, have been placed in a separate `readme` folder in order to store these away from the dependencies required by React and to avoid any confusion as these assets are not used anywhere inside the React App.

 **components**
 MealStation.js consists of a number of React-based components.
 In order to allow the user to keep a clear and understandable overview of all files, the choice was made to place all of the components into a separate `components` folder found inside of the src or `source` folder.
 The components folder was not placed in the assets folder as this folder was primarily reserved for media-based and design-based assets.
 The components folder contains all of the separate React components such as the recipe browser itself, the recipe database, the Header and footer, etc.

 Athough the database is in fact a regular JavaScript object, it was chosen to place this in the components folder as some of the components use the data found in that particular file; making the database a _important component_ of the app itself, thus explaning why it was placed there.